TECHNICAL ARCHIVES - CLI REFERENCE

 --frontend <frontends...> # Frontend framework(s) - multiple values supported

---backend <backend> # Backend framework (hono/express/elysia/convex)
+--backend <backend> # Backend framework (hono/express/fastify/elysia/convex)

---database <database> # Database (sqlite/postgres/mysql/mongodb)
+--database <database> # Database (sqlite/postgres/mysql/mongodb/none)

---orm <orm> # ORM (drizzle/prisma/none, default: drizzle)
+--orm <orm> # ORM (drizzle/prisma/mongoose/none, default: drizzle)

 --no-auth # Exclude authentication

---addons <addons...> # Additional addons (pwa/tauri/starlight/biome/husky/turborepo)
+--addons <addons...> # Addons (pwa/tauri/starlight/biome/husky/turborepo)

 --examples <examples...> # Examples to include (todo/ai)